timescale/docs/timescaledb/how-to-guides/hyperfunctions/heartbeat-agg.md

    30 | 222 days 22:05:00
 ```

-Another neat feature of the heartbeat agg is that we can actually combine aggregates from different
+You can also combine aggregates from different
 units to get the combined coverage.
 This example queries the interval where any part of a
 deployment was active: